Henry VI of England: Legacy

 Overall, Henry VI is largely seen as a weak, inept king, whose inability to rule effectively led to the Wars of the Roses.
 He favoured diplomacy, rather than all-out war in the Hundred Years' War, in stark contrast to his father, Henry V, who led the victory at Agincourt.
 This allowed Henry to be heavily influenced by many nobles, such as William de la Pole, who oversaw significant English losses in France, such as the Siege of Orléans.
+However, historians such as Bertram Wolffe have challenged the image of Henry as merely saintly and unworldly, suggesting he exercised personal rule but with poor judgment and political acumen.
+John Watts has emphasized the politics of kingship and how Henry's personal preferences and style of rule contributed to the instability.
 On the other hand, many historians see Henry as a pious, generous king, who was victim of an unstable crown, caused by the deposition of Richard II.
 John Blacman, personal chaplain of Henry, described the king as a man without "any crook or uncouth."